-- 6.1 Locate the anatomical site approximately 2cm medial to the tibial tuberosity, or approximately 3cm (two finger widths) below the patella and approximately 2cm medial, along the flat aspect of the tibia STEP 1 - 6.2 Prepare the skin with chlorhexidine STEP 2 - 6.3 Load the appropriate needle onto the driver - ► 15 mm Needle Set (pink hub, 3kg-39kg) - ► 25 mm Needle Set (blue hub, >3kg) - ▶ 45 mm Needle Set (vellow hub. >40kg with excessive tissue) - 6.4 Firmly stabilize the leg near (not under) the insertion site - 6.5 Firmly press the needle against the site at a 90° angle and push the needle set tip through the skin until the tip rests against the bone STEP 3 - 6.6 As the needle reaches the bone, stop and be sure that the 5mm marking on the needle is visible: if it is, continue to operate the driver - 6.7 When a sudden decrease in resistance is felt and the flange of the needle rests against the skin, remove the driver and the stylet from the catheter - STEP 4 - 6.8 Aspirate for blood/bone marrow (2nd confirmation of placement) - 6.9 If the patient is responsive to pain, consider Pain Management Adult page 41, Pediatric page 66.
+- 6.1 If the patient is responsive to pain, consider Pain Management Adult page 43, Pediatric page 70.
 Also, consider use of 2% Lidocaine for anesthetic effect.
-Prime EZ-Connect extension set with lidocaine Note that the priming volume of the EZ-Connect is approximately 1.0mL - ADULT 40mg (2 mL) 2% Lidocaine slowly over 120 seconds.
+Prime EZ-Connect extension set with lidocaine Note that the priming volume of the EZ-Connect is approximately 1.0mL - ► ADULT 40mg (2 mL) 2% Lidocaine slowly over 120 seconds.
 Let Lidocaine dwell for 60 seconds.
 Flush with 5 to 10ml NS.
 Slowly administer an additional 20mg of lidocaine IO over 60 seconds.
 Repeat PRN - ▶ PEDIATRIC 0.5mg/kg (not to exceed 40mg) 2% Lidocaine slowly over 120 seconds.
 Let Lidocaine dwell for 60 seconds.
 Flush with 2 to 5ml NS.
 Slowly administer subsequent lidocaine (half the initial dose) IO over 60 seconds.
-Repeat PRN - 6.10 If no infiltration is seen, attach the IV line and infuse fluids and/or medications as normal STEP 5 - 6.11 IV bag will need to be under pressure STEP 6 - 6.12 Secure the needle
+Repeat PRN